mainnet-cash/mainnet-js/README.md

 All browser tests are denoted by `*.test.headless.js`.

+Tests in the browser require for the library to be bundled for the browser.
+With:

+    yarn

+The bundle is built with webpack and does **not** use browserify, rather it simply omits nodejs libraries.
+Browser tests are run against testnet, using secrets stored in a `.env.testnet` file or the environment variables `ALICE_TESTNET_ADDRESS` and `ALICE_TESTNET_WALLET_ID`.
+These variables should be protected to the extent that getting more testnet coins is an annoyance.

 Integration tests for the browser can be run so:

     yarn test:browser

 Unit testing is not as critical for the browser, but may be helpful in places, to narrow the scope of potential issues.

 ## Developing API clients